Our Team

 Florence joined Mind HK in Dec 2021 as the Finance Manager.
 She worked as an Accountant in a multi-national moving company over 20 years before joining Mind HK.
 She hopes to use her knowledge and experience to let Mind HK’s accounting policy become more perfect and systematic.

-Issac graduated from the Chinese university of Hong Kong majoring in psychology, and joined mind HK in July 2022 as a communication assistant.
+Issac graduated from the Chinese university of Hong Kong majoring in psychology (minor in communications and journalism), and joined mind HK in July 2022.
 Due to past experience, he deeply realised the impact of mental health to others and self.
 Therefore, he decided to devote himself to advocating and destigmatising mental health.
-As an enthusiastic writer, Issac contributed psychoeducation articles for local mental health platforms, and also has experience in creations of poems, drama scripts, and book publication.
-He wishes to raise public awareness of the importance of mental health, and support individuals who encounter mental health problems seeking help through his words and actions at Mind HK.
+As an enthusiastic writer, Issac contributed a number of psychoeducation articles for local mental health platforms, and also has experience in script writing, poem creation, zine publication, journal sharing, exhibition planning and book co-authoring.
+He is currently pursuing his advanced studies in expressive arts therapy.
+He wishes to raise public awareness of the importance of mental health, and support individuals who encounter mental health problems seeking help through his content creation at Mind HK.

 Matthew has been with Mind HK since September 2021.
 Growing up in Australia, his passion and interest has always been within the realms of mental health and disability.
 From attaining a Bachelor’s degree in Psychological Science as well as Masters in Autism Studies to working in various NGOs, he has always dedicated his time and effort to supporting individuals with varying capabilities.